 ALF filter parameters are signalled in Adaptation Parameter Set (APS).
 In one APS, up to 25 sets of luma filter coefficients and clipping value indexes, and up to eight sets of chroma filter coefficients and clipping value indexes could be signalled.
 To reduce bits overhead, filter coefficients of different classification for luma component can be merged.
 In slice header, the indices of the APSs used for the current slice are signaled.

-Clipping value indexes, which are decoded from the APS, allow determining clipping values using a Luma table of clipping values and a Chroma table of clipping values.
+Clipping value indexes, which are decoded from the APS, allow determining clipping values using a table of clipping values for both luma and Chroma components.
 These clipping values are dependent of the internal bitdepth.
-More precisely, the Luma table of clipping values and Chroma table of clipping values are obtained by the following formulas:
+More precisely, the clipping values are obtained by the following formula: